paternogbc/studyGroup/README.md

  - **Read the code of conduct:** this Study Group is for everyone - we abide by a [set of rules](https://www.mozillascience.org/code-of-conduct/) that require everyone be treated with respect.
 Help us make a space where everyone feels welcome, and we'll all have a better time!
  - **Add yourself to the website:** If you'd like to appear on the website under the 'Who we Are' section, have a look at the `_data/members.yml`; send us a pull request with an entry for yourself, or open an issue and we'll do it for you.

-## For Organizers
+## Para Organizadores

-### It's Broken, I Need Help

-If anything in these instructions doesn't work or doesn't make sense, open an issue [here](https://github.com/mozillascience/studyGroup/issues) or email sciencelab@mozillafoundation.org.
+### Não está funcionando, eu preciso de ajuda

+Se algumas de nossas instruções não funcionar ou não fizer sentido, abra um [issue](https://github.com/mozillascience/studyGroup/issues) or email sciencelab@mozillafoundation.org.

+### Confira o manual
-### Check out the Handbook
+Check out the Handbook

-The instructions below will help you set up the online tools for your Mozilla Study Group - but if you're looking for organziation strategies, event plans and lesson ideas, check out the [Mozilla Study Group Handbook](https://mozillascience.github.io/studyGroupHandbook/)!
+As intruções abaixo irão ajudar você a organizar as ferramentas online para o seu Grupo de Estudos Mozilla – mas se você estiver procurando por informações sobre estratégias de organização, planajemaneto de eventos e aulas, confira o [Manual do Grupo de Estudo Mozilla](https://mozillascience.github.io/studyGroupHandbook/)!

 ## How to Set Up Your Own Mozilla Study Group Website